 June 9, 1990 was my 24th birthday.

-Personal Memory Associated with this CD: Reminds of the year I spent working and living in the Carrollton - Farmers Branch area just NNW of Dallas as my wife attended graduate school.
+Personal Memory Associated with this CD: Reminds of the year I spent working and living in the Carrollton - Farmers Branch area just NNW of Dallas as my wife attended graduate school at University of Texas Southwestern Medical Center.
 Other albums that remind me of that year:

 Previously revisited for the blog: